Classification of Clifford algebras: Center

 each of which is central simple and so isomorphic to a matrix algebra over R or H.

-If n is odd and ω^{2} = −1 (equivalently, if p − q ≡ −1 (mod 4)) then the center of Cl_{p,q}(R) is isomorphic to C and can be considered as a complex algebra.
-As a complex algebra, it is central simple and so isomorphic to a matrix algebra over C.
+If n is odd and ω^{2} = −1 (equivalently, if p − q ≡ −1 (mod 4)) then the center of Cl_{p,q}(R) is isomorphic to C, and the algebra may be regarded as a complex central simple algebra; hence it is isomorphic to a matrix algebra over C.

 Classification

 All told there are three properties which determine the class of the algebra Cl_{p,q}(R):